 You can, but I love the flavor it adds!
 All the alcohol cooks off while baking so you don’t need to worry about it tasting boozy.
-But if you’re against using alcohols in baking, you can definitely omit it.
+But if you’re against using alcohol in baking, you can definitely omit it.
 You could also substitute a teaspoon of rum flavor extract if you have that on hand.

 Can apple pie french toast bake be made in advance?

 Hell yes, it can!
 You can throw everything together in the baking dish the night before, cover it with foil, and let it hang out in the refrigerator overnight.
-In the morning, preheat the oven, sprinkle the top with sugar, and bake for the recommend time.
+In the morning, preheat the oven, sprinkle the top with sugar, and bake for the recommended time.

 What’s the best kind of bread to use for apple pie french toast?

 Any kind of enriched bread is best!
-This means a bread containing eggs, butter, or both.
-Brioche is my favorite, but you can also use challah, egg bread, croissants, leftover dinner rolls, Hawaiian rolls, etc. The options are flexible, but a rich bread works best!
+This means bread containing eggs, butter, or both.
+Brioche is my favorite, but you can also use challah, egg bread, croissants, leftover dinner rolls, Hawaiian rolls, etc. The options are flexible, but rich bread works best!

 Why is the bread toasted beforehand?